alaneurich/bypass-android/README.md

 The Android Implementation of this [Bypass Fork](https://github.com/budsmile/bypass/).

 In Addition to the original Bypass Android Module this Fork uses a SpanProvider Class that provides all spans for the different Markdown Tags.
-For easy customization it's possible to replace this class with your own implementation.
+For full customization it's possible to replace this class with your own implementation.

 Furthermore this fork also supports Markdown Tables.